talon-one/talon_go/docs/IntegrationStateV2.md

 ### SetReferral

-`func (o *IntegrationStateV2) SetReferral(v Referral)`
+`func (o *IntegrationStateV2) SetReferral(v InventoryReferral)`

-SetReferral gets a reference to the given Referral and assigns it to the Referral field.
+SetReferral gets a reference to the given InventoryReferral and assigns it to the Referral field.

 ### GetCoupons